dacm26/nestjs-chat-server/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The server runs in `http://localhost:3000`.
+You can import the postman collections from the `postman` folder and check the swagger docs at ``http://localhost:3000/api/docs``

 ## Installation